 I loathe London.
 I lived there for a decade.
 I did my time there, I lived on both sides of the river, I knew the city.
 So now I feel that it is my right to loathe it!

 Since moving to Brighton, my second home has become the Cowley Club, a collectively-owned non-profit base for activists to meet each other, hold meetings, stage events and eat vegan cake!
 I have become involved with Smash EDO, an anti-arms campaign against the local weapons factory, EDO MBM.
 Admirably, Smash EDO has been campaigning constantly since 2004, holding weekly demonstrations outside the factory, as well as organising many mass direct actions, rooftop occupations, peace camps, critical mass bike rides, blockades of the company’s phone lines…the list goes on.
 And in January 2009, when more than 1,400 Palestinians were killed in the Gaza Massacre, a group of activists broke into the factory and caused hundreds of thousands of pounds worth of damage.
 In court, the activists were found not guilty, as they were trying to prevent a greater crime.
 Despite all this, EDO remains in Brighton, protected by police at every demonstration.

 I have returned to England after spending most of the last three years in foreign lands.
 I want to keep an open mind and try not to let past prejudices cloud my judgements about England.
 Whilst travelling, I was pretty critical of the land where I am from, but was I being unjust?
-On my […]Read More Compassion, fascism and CCTV: rediscovering England